 Members are concerned about rivers, lakes, oceans, water scarcity, water accessibility, water management: all aspects of the global water crisis.
 The group is reflective of water as a sacrament and the relationship between water, faith and climate change.
 Through this reflection, group members participate in advocacy networks, sign petitions, and share information, resources and prayer.
-Their focus is on healthy water – not just in the fragile Gulf area, but everywhere.
-The group’s goal is to live the priority for Justice, Peace and Integrity of Creation of the General Chapter of 2008:
+Their focus is on healthy water – not just in the fragile Gulf area, but everywhere in the world.

-- Sharing news with each other and others, including the most recent report from the Intergovernmental Panel on Climate Change.
+- Share news with each other and others, including the report from the Intergovernmental Panel on Climate Change.
 See this great summary of action steps that came from this report.

-- Staying up-to-date on water issues on the local, state, national and international levels.
+- Stay up-to-date on water issues on the local, state, national and international levels.
 Visit one of the sites they use: www.thegreatstory.org.

-- Sharing contemplative and prayerful dimension: Members shared books, videos and prayers on this issue such as a meditation from Richard Rohr on Living on our One Earth.
+- Share contemplative and prayerful dimension: Members shared books, videos and prayers on this issue such as a meditation from Richard Rohr on Living on our One Earth.